TheRedSpy15/Full-Tilt-Bash/README.md

 ## Completed scripts
 **These will still be updated**
-- [x] setupLinux.sh
+- [x] update.sh
 - [ ] setupTools.sh
 - [x] setupLAMP.sh
 - [x] trainLoop.sh
 - [ ] secureLinux.sh

-## setupLinux.sh
+## update.sh
-Runs commands that should be done after a fresh install of Linux, and properly updating and cleaning packages.
-Is still useful afterwards too.
-I use it on a daily bases.
+Properly updates a linux machine.
+Not only does it update packages, it removes old ones, and even updates grub

 ## setupTools.sh
 Installs a large arsenal of pentesting tools, that every pentester should have.